RoadieHQ/marketing-site/content/docs/getting-started/adding-components/index.md

 ## Prerequisite

-You must have installed the Github App in order to import components in private repositories.
-If you have not done this you can find the steps to do this [here.](/docs/getting-started/install-github-app/).
+You must instal the GitHub App in order to import components in private repositories.
+The steps to do this are [here](/docs/getting-started/install-github-app/).

 ## Step 1: Create your 'catalog-info.yaml' file